The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Measuring population resemblance

-{We also note that a two-sample formulation of the problem, i.e. treating $\bm{p}_0$ as obtained through random sampling from the model construction population, may have some appeal.
-In practice, however, this approach faces several challenges including dependence between the model construction and current sample, which may stem from at least temporal evolution and overlapping data.
-To address the issue of non-independence between the samples, we have thus resorted to a one-sample problem formulation, treating the model construction probabilities $\bm{p}_0$ as fixed and known.
+{We note that a two-sample formulation of the problem, i.e. treating $\bm{p}_0$ as arising from a random sample from the model construction population, may have some appeal.
+In practice, however, this approach is complicated by dependencies between the model construction and current samples, due to temporal evolution or data overlap.
+To address the issue of non-independence between the populations $\bm{p}_0$ and $\bm{p}$, we have thus resorted to a one-sample problem formulation, treating the model construction probabilities $\bm{p}_0$ as fixed and known.
 Even in situations as described where the model construction probabilities were established using sampling tools, the one-sample approach can still be employed, providing a conditional inference solution.}

-The statistical properties of the PSI and the proposed PRS under this framework are explored in Section \ref{sec: PRS properties}, encompassing both the case of population equality, $\bm{p} = \bm{p}_0$, and the more flexible scenario of $\delta$-resemblance, $\bm{p}\in\mathcal{P}(\delta|\bm{p}_0)$.